Wandering in Wondering

 Trip Preparation Update - Insect Precautions

 Howdy all.
 This will be a mixed post today.
 The first part will cover a quick update to all the things I previously had in flight preparing for my trip, and the second part will be a summary of the intensive research I’ve done on insect and mosquito repellents and other precautions.
 Several folks on the RY Facebook groups have been asking questions about what to do for mosquitos while in South America, and I have also fielded some direct questions from folks about the Permethrin-embedded clothing that I bought.
+In addition, I’ve now agreed to join a hike of the Inca Trail to Machu Picchu while we’re in Peru, which means I need to step up my research game and be definitively sure of my choices before I leave.
+But first, the update.

 Michigan Trip Report

 I apologize for how belated this trip report is.
 Several people have been clamoring for a more complete write-up of the trip than I gave on Facebook.
 We’ll start with the beer and end with some interesting photos and a story about one forlorn Camaro and a fragmented wild turkey.
-Beer During the course of my trip, myself and my buddy Jon Kelley managed to hit several breweries and get t-shirts from the tourism folks in Grand Rapids, which apparently styles itself as “Beer City”.

 OpenVPN + Google Authenticator + SELinux on CentOS 7

 Just a quick post to share this with anyone else that needs it.
 I spent hours using Google and reading posts from random people on the net, including bug comments from Dan Walsh on a never solved Fedora bug specifically related to this.
 The conclusion I came to was that hardly anyone uses SELinux and the ones that do just hack around the problem rather than solving it.
-In this particular case, the fault is really with the terrible implementation of Google Authenticator, which I found out during the course of this by reading through the source code.

 Setting Up a Macbook for an OpSec Focused Developer - Part 2

-Introduction My apologies for the delay in posting part 2.
+My apologies for the delay in posting part 2.
 I encountered a few chicken-and-egg problems in that I wanted to write this update from my new Macbook but needed complete the remainder of the setup in order to have a comfortable and secure environment to do so from.
 Without further ado, on to the meat of it.
-Organization I’m breaking this article up into several parts to both assist me in the process of writing it and to make it easier to digest.

 Trip Preparation Update - Deux